iyonr/ndn-ddos-ifa/README.md

 Or on Mac that uses `macports`:

     sudo port install py27-workerpool

-If `easy_install` is not yet installed, you can install it using the following command:

-    sudo apt-get install python-setuptools

 For more information about Rocketfuel topology files, please refer to http://www.cs.washington.edu/research/networking/rocketfuel/